Djeg/Minibus/.doc/basic_usage.md

     Scenario: Successfully feed my cat
         Given I have a cat named Garfield
-        When I give him some super meet bowls
+        When I give him some super meat bowls
         Then Garfield should be fat
         And Garfield should be happy
 ```